fuzzitdev/jsfuzz/README.md

 ### Running

-The next step is to download js-fuzz and the your fuzzer
+The next step is to download js-fuzz and then run your fuzzer

 ```bash
 npm i -g jsfuzz